gsvaliente/react-sprint-2/README.md

 ### Level 2 Exercises

-1. Link ternary operator: write an expression that ues links of ternary operators to detemrine whether a number is positive, negative, or zero
+1. Link ternary operator: write an expression that uses links of ternary operators to detemrine whether a number is positive, negative, or zero
 2. Create a findMaximum function that accepts three parameters (a,b,c) use the ternary operator to determine the max value

 ### Level 3 Excercises